 *Design Freeze is as it describes; a stop on the layout, design and product specification – no further changes should be implemented within the scheme as this will impact on other items.
 Changes made after Design Freeze are not included in the fixed fees charged.

-A good designer will save a client money.
+Most designers save a client money.
 It will rarely cost more to commission a professionally qualified Accredited designer for a home than it would to ‘do it yourself’.
 Discounts passed to clients often outweigh the Design Fees*.
 A commercial project investment would rarely commence without a recognised and compliant designer(s) appointed.
-The wrong choice and decisions from untrained and designers unrecognised by their industry accrediting body may incur additional costs, delay and sometimes increase legal and financial risk.
+The wrong choice and decisions from designers unrecognised by the industry accrediting body may incur additional costs, delay and sometimes increase legal and financial risk.
 You can see a selection of the scale and quality of projects created by some SBID Design Professionals, here.

 Many designers offer their services free but clearly their fees are hidden.
-SBID promote disclosure and transparency so expect to pay a design fee to employ the services of an SBID Accredited Design Professional.
+SBID advocate transparency so expect to pay a design fee to employ the services of an SBID Accredited Design Professional.
 You will have reduced the risk of error by instructing a qualified designer.
-SBID pioneered a European standard for the UK in 2009 as a mix of degree course and work experience, the first measure of ability to practice by an interior designer in the UK by First Degree qualification (BA, MA) and a minimum of two years work experience.
-It changed and led the way designers practice in the UK.
 Becoming an SBID Accredited Designer requires a minimum of three years training (the length of a UK degree course), as well as three and a half years’ work experience.
-However, SBID do accept members at all levels of competence to help them to achieve their maximum potential throughout their career journey and encourage promotion to the ultimate goal; full SBID Accredited status.

 *Designers who do NOT charge a Design Fee but retain the trade discount is NOT recommended by SBID as the client may receive products where best discounts are available rather than the most appropriate product recommendations for the project.